Mahendra of Nepal: Social reforms

-In 1955 (2012 BS), with the enactment of the Police Act, there were attempts to boost the morale of the army.
+In 1955 with the enactment of the Police Act, there were attempts to boost the morale of the army.
 National Police Academy was established under this act.
 The electricity produced in the country at the beginning was exclusively aimed for use in the Palaces of feudal rulers.
 However, since the day of coronation of King Mahendra in 1955, electricity became more open and accessible to the public.
 On 17 August 1963 a new legal code was promulgated replacing the Muluki Ain of 1854 with the new Muluki ain.
 The Muluki Ain (people's code) and made attempt to break untouchables, caste discrimination and policy of gender-discrimination.
 He then introduced the Nepal Civil Service Act to develop employee skills, ending the long era of the Panjani practice.
 Nepal Public Commission was established under this act for reforming and developing the civil service.
 This move ended the long-standing tradition of directly electing, dismissing and transferring government officials by the king and started the tradition of electing only eligible candidates.
 In 1963, a Central Police Training Centre was established to train and reform the police.
 Rajya reform abolished special privileges of some aristocratic elites in western Nepal.
 The new panchayat system managed to bring 50,000 to 60,000 people into a single system of representative government in a way that had been rendered impossible for the elite-based political parties.
 Nepal was able to carry out its second plan (1962–65) and third plan (1965–70), and to begin the Fourth Five-Year Plan (1970–75).
 He was also the first ruler to bring high class Brahmin rulers under the equal rule of punishment.
-His wife, queen Ratna had huge love for children for which he desired to establish an orphanage.
-So he provided 25 ropanies of land to establish the first orphanage of the country to Daya Bir Kansakar under the name of Paropkar Sansthan.
+His wife, Queen Ratna had huge love for children for which he desired to establish an orphanage, he provided 25 ropanies of land to establish the first orphanage of the country to Daya Bir Kansakar under the name of Paropkar Sansthan.
 Moreover, he became the first king to donate blood in Nepal in order to create awareness between people about blood donation.
-He was also concerned about illegal Indians entering the nation and taking benefit in the name of local, so he introduced the system of citizenship in 1964.
+He was also concerned about illegal Indians entering the nation and taking benefit in the name of local, he introduced the system of citizenship in 1964.